 Have you stayed at the The Watergate Hotel in Washington DC or do you have another favourite DC hotel?
-We would love to hear what you thought.
-Leave us a review here.
+I would love to hear what you thought.
 You can check out the latest prices on Tripadvisor by clicking on this link The Watergate Hotel

 2650 Virginia Ave NW

 Wifi is complimentary and strong throughout the hotel